Template

 Canine Degenerative Myelopathy

-Canine Degenerative Myelopathy can almost be described as Multiple Sclerosis in humans.
+It can almost be compared to Multiple Sclerosis in humans.
 It is an inflammatory spinal cord disease that disintegrates the myelin sheath which acts as insulation, protecting the nerve fibers in the spine.

 Autoimmune Disease in Dogs